 The skills table approach makes it easy to add, remove, or swap out relevant keywords on your resume without necessarily reworking full sentences in your experience section.
 This way, you can seamlessly tailor your resume for different positions.

 Remember that you can also choose to use both a summary and a skills table if you think that’s the best way to sell yourself as a candidate.

-3. Nothing at All
+3. Nothing at all

-Thankfully, there are a few different ways you can do justice to your skills and expertise.
-So ditch the objective statement and go with something that will actually help you reach your objective and land that job!
+Thankfully, there are a few different ways you can do justice to your skills and expertise on your resume.
+So, ditch the objective statement and go with something that will actually help you reach your objective and land that job!

 Erica Sweeney contributed to the latest version of this article.